LafeLabs/picrust/README.md

 ## Get the parts you need

- - Find a donated Raspberry Pi if you can, they are now hard to buy, any model works
+ - Find a donated Raspberry Pi if you can, they are now hard to buy, any model works.
+Ask nerds and ask nerds to ask their nerd friends, people get Pi's as gifts and then do nothing with them, find someone with an unused Pi.
+Be sure to ask if it's a Pi 4 or an earlier model, that affects the power suppoly and HDMI cable you need to get.
  - [microSD Card and SD adapter($7, pishop.us)](https://www.pishop.us/product/microsd-card-32-gb-class-10-blank/)
  - [SD card reader($3, Pishop.us)](https://www.pishop.us/product/high-speed-micro-sd-card-reader-maximum-128gb-black/)
  - [raspberry pi wall power supply for Pi 4($8, pishop.us)](https://www.pishop.us/product/raspberry-pi-15w-power-supply-us-black/) **OR**